shaunashby/JobUpScraper/README.md

 # JobUpScraper

-A tool for scraping job sites and massaging results into usable form.
+A gem for scraping a job site and massaging results into usable form.

 ## About

-JobUpScraper is a tool to grab a list of job announcements from [JobUp](http://www.jobup.ch) and put them into a form that is useful.
+JobUpScraper is a gem to grab a list of job announcements from [JobUp](http://www.jobup.ch) and put them into a form that is useful.
 The main motivation for this is the limited info provided by the user-configurable `JobMailers` which insist on only listing a maximum of 10 new positions in each email notification: not much help when there might be 60 or more posts to skim over.